 in the Flow agent storage and resources configuration section.

-Agent storage and resources default values
+Flow agent storage and resources configuration

 CloudBees CD/RO agent credential values